Social-Emotional Learning Games for Kids: Boosting Development & Resilience

 It's safe to say that kids with a strong social-emotional foundation are poised to relate more easily with peers, negotiate conflict more effectively, and gain the resilience they need to face challenges later on in life.

-According to Dr. Marilou Hyson and Dr. Heather Biggar Tomlinson (in their book The Early Years Matter: Education, Care, and the Well-Being of Children, Birth to 8), including social-emotional learning in a child’s development is “too important to be left to chance.”
+According to Dr. Marilous Hyson and Dr. Healthy Biggar Tomlinson (in their book The Early Years Matter: Education, Care, and the Well-Being of Children, Birth to 8), including social-emotional learning in a child's develop is "too important to be left to chance."

 When does learning happen best?
 We already know the answer, but it's worth repeating: during play - and that's what we do best.